Lyleregenwetter/Bike-Bench/README.md

-# Bike-Bench
+# BikeBench

-Bike-Bench provides a standardized environment for evaluating and rendering bicycle frame designs using machine learning models, ergonomic simulations, and geometry-based constraints, and more.
+BikeBench provides a standardized environment for evaluating and rendering bicycle frame designs using machine learning models, ergonomic simulations, and geometry-based constraints, and more.
 Bike-Bench suppors a variety of design generation algorithms spanning LLMS, tabular generative models, gradient-based and heuristic optimization, and Optimization-Augmented Generative Models

 ---